-Administrative and managerial efforts will be carried out by the District's administrator.
+Administrative and managerial efforts will be carried out by the two District employees: a full-time administrator and a part-time assistant administrator.-Administrative and managerial efforts will be carried out by the District's administrator.
 The administrator, and consultants will perform the District's day-to-day operations and implement other elements of the Program, as discussed below.
 Administrative services also include legal, audit, bookkeeping services, office space, office equipment, office rent, information management systems (e.g. computers, copiers, website, etc.), training, and general engineering services.
 The District's general levy finances these efforts.